platformsh/platformsh-docs/src/development/faq.md

 Platform or Platform.sh is the infrastructure which is running all your projects.

 A project is the site that you're working on.
-Each project can contain multiple applications and be deployed in environments.
+Each project can contain multiple applications and be deployed in their own environments.

-An environment is a standalone copy of your live site (the Master environment) which can be used for testing, implementing new features...
+An environment is a standalone copy of your site, complete with code, data, and running services.
+The master branch is the production environment, while any other branch can be setup as an otherwise identical testing environment.

 ## How can I cancel my subscription?